 I’m often asked about the Mindfulness for Kids training I do with children, and if I’m available to teach guest classes in schools or at events.

 You may have heard about the practice of “Mindfulness” taking place in schools, as it’s becoming increasingly popular in public and private schools alike.
 But what does it really mean?
-As a Mindfulness teacher (kindergarten-6th grade) at Santa Cruz Children’s School and Guanacaste Waldorf School, I realize that most adults probably don’t know what my students are learning.
+As a Mindfulness teacher (kindergarten-6th grade) at Santa Cruz Children’s School, I realize that most adults probably don’t know what my students are learning.
 I’ll give you a hint: it isn’t all about chanting “om” or learning the secrets to the universe; mostly they are learning how to best utilize their own brains.

 Benefits of Mindfulness for Kids

 Numerous studies on Mindfulness in schools have found that it improves student concentration, memory, behavior, attendance, and overall optimism and happiness.
 It’s also been shown to decrease bullying and aggression, increase compassion and empathy for others, and help students resolve conflicts.
 But why?
 Because students are mastering the skill of becoming aware of the present moment, including their own feelings and reactions, and learning how to calm the part of their brain that makes them upset.